 Suicide is highly complex and can never be attributed to a single cause, although depression is almost always an underlying factor.
 College mental health experts directly attribute much of modern young adults' malaise to consequences of social comparison—comparing one’s own accomplishments, looks, athletic prowess, school grades, or popularity—to their classmates and feeling that they’re coming up short, often with devastating consequences.

 It’s not just college students who compare themselves to others.
 Most of us have compared ourselves to a friend, colleague, or even a celebrity, in a quest to figure out “how we’re doing.”
 It’s hard not to do when magazine articles celebrate "The Top 40 Under 40,” and yoga clothing catalogs showcase images of CEO moms who build orphanages in their spare time.
 It’s hard for our own lives to shine in comparison.

-Here are 3 reasons why using social comparisons is wrong:
+Here are three reasons why using social comparisons is wrong:

+- Life isn’t fair.
 Some people are born with more advantages than others: A perfectly symmetrical face.
 Rapid-fire metabolism.
 Wealthy parents.
 Social connections that help them score a coveted job.
 Yet when we compare ourselves (unfavorably) to others, we often beat ourselves up for not trying hard enough.
-It’s much more likely that the differences we see reflect an uneven playing field—a reality that Americans just don’t like to accept.
+It’s much more likely that the differences we see reflect an uneven playing field.
 Hard work just isn’t enough sometimes.

-Here are 2 ways temporal comparisons can help us:
+Here are two ways temporal comparisons can help us:

 By focusing on self-improvement rather than one-upmanship, we’ll have a more realistic and insightful strategy for reaching our goals, and ideally, our friends and loved ones will be there to support us along the way.